mifraser/mifraser.github.io/_posts/2019-03-01-github-pages.md

 categories: git
 ---

-In this post I'll describe how to create a basic "Hello World" HTML page and publish the static website on GitHub Pages for public viewing.
+This post covers how to create a basic "Hello, world!"
+HTML page and publish the static website on GitHub Pages for public viewing.
 This could be the first step towards producing a static website.
-Something like this blog for example!
+Something like this one for example!

 Contents:
 * TOC